sirno/misosoup/README.md

     the total flux.
 This does not affect the community members but can alter what each member consumes and secretes.
 * --community-size
-  * Look for communities up to size COMMUNITY_SIZE, then stop.
+  * Instead of looking for all communities, find all communities up to size COMMUNITY_SIZE
 * --minimal-growth
   * Set the MINIMAL_GROWTH rate of strains.
 Every strain that makes up a community needs to satisfy this minimal growth constraint.
 The default